GKE on AWS supports the following authentication methods:

 A user signs in to an OpenID provider by presenting a username and password.

-gcloudtool, acting on behalf of the user, sends an HTTPS request to the Kubernetes API server.
+gcloudtool sends an HTTPS request to the Kubernetes API server.
 The application includes the user's ID token in the request header.

 The Kubernetes API server verifies the token by using the provider's certificate.

 If your enterprise runs an Active Directory Federation Services (ADFS) server, the ADFS server could serve as your OpenID provider.
-Another option is to use a third party as your OpenID provider, For example, Google, Microsoft, Facebook, and Twitter are all OpenID providers.
+Another option is to use a third party as your OpenID provider.
+For example, Google, Microsoft, Facebook, and Twitter are all OpenID providers.

-Signing in with gcloud
+Signing in with the

 You run the